trongate/trongate-desktop-app/README.md

 <div align="left">
   <p>The Trongate Desktop App is an Electron-based application designed to streamline development with the Trongate PHP framework.
 It offers a range of features to enhance productivity and simplify the development process.</p>
   <p>The Trongate framework was built with a love of pure PHP and a belief that PHP is best when it's easy, stable, and fast.
 It actively rejects PSR-4 auto-loading, Composer, Packagist, rewrite culture, certification, and all forms of bureaucracy.</p>
-  <p>The Trongate framework is free, as is the desktop app, and they always will be.
+  <p>The Trongate framework is free, as is the desktop app, and it always will be.
 That's a promise!</p>
 </div>

 <!-- Features -->